 So I’m really into gaming (obviously) and especially like the “Photo mode” a lot of games provide these days.
 Plenty of these in-game pictures are shared on Reddit, which is great, but I was somewhat frustrated that most of them are scattered over dozens of subs.
-That’s why I came up with the idea to create a dedicated sub which centralizes all these pieces of art: r/GamePhotoModePorn.
+That’s why I came up with the idea to create a dedicated sub that centralizes all these pieces of art: r/GamePhotoModePorn.

 I wasn’t going to do this manually of course, so I started looking into the possibility of creating a bot that would do all the hard work for me.